longjiahui/dodone-documentation/docs/en/product/taskgroup.md

 ### Delete Group

 :::warning
 Deletion is irreversible.
-All tasks under the group will be deleted simultaneously.
+All tasks in the group will be deleted as well.
 Please proceed with caution.
 :::

 ![group-delete](/steps/group/group_delete.png)